KarenKharatyan/css-reset/README.md

 # css-reset

-> Last Version: 1.0.0
+> Latest Version: 1.0.0

 [![download][download-image]][download-url]
 [![license][license-image]][license-url]
 [![changelog][changelog-image]][changelog-url]

-The code frome **css-reset** is mostly based on very popular [Meyer's](https://meyerweb.com/eric/tools/css/reset/) reset CSS code but there are some other reset codes also added.
+The code from **css-reset** is mostly based on very popular [Meyer's](https://meyerweb.com/eric/tools/css/reset/) reset CSS code but there are some other reset codes also added.
 You can feel free to use it in your own projects

 &nbsp;
 ## Installation